 ESOcast 164 Light: ALMA Discovers Trio of Infant Planets (4K UHD)

-The team led by Teague identified two planets located approximately 12 billion and 21 billion kilometres from the star.
-The other team, led by Pinte, identified a planet at about 39 billion kilometres from the star.
+The team led by Teague identified two planets located approximately 12 billion and 21 billion kilometers from the star.
+The other team, led by Pinte, identified a planet at about 39 billion kilometers from the star.

 The two teams used variations on the same technique, which looks for anomalies in the flow of gas — as evidenced by the shifting wavelengths of the CO emission — that indicate the gas is interacting with a massive object.

 The technique used by Teague, which derived averaged variations in the flow of the gas as small as a few percent, revealed the impact of multiple planets on the gas motions nearer to the star.
 The technique used by Pinte, which more directly measured the flow of the gas, is better suited to studying the outer portion of the disc.
 It allowed the authors to more accurately locate the third planet, but is restricted to larger deviations of the flow, greater than about 10%.